rohit6996/Prime-Game/readme.md

 ## 📧 Credits

-Developed by [Your Name Here] — inspired by number puzzles and brain games.
+Developed by [Rohit] — inspired by Universit war [A Student's reality game show where students from prestigious universities battle to solve brain quizzes.]